oddbird/oddleventy/content/services/design-systems.md

 ## Packages

 We provide two integrated design system development packages:
 1. **Goals & Audit** to assess your current designs & technology, understand your needs, and propose a strategy.
 2. **Build My Design System** to set up the tools, workflows, and components you need, and to train your team.

 ### Goals & Audit
 *starting at $4K*

-**Goals** \
+#### Goals

 OddBird will meet (virtually) with your team.
 Together with your designers and developers, we will walk through your current workflow and projects, highlighting pain points and bottlenecks so that we can gain a shared understanding of your design system goals and needs.

-**Audit** \
+#### Audit

 OddBird will review any existing design system components, libraries, and/or platforms/tools your company uses, how you are using them, and any related project code.

-**Deliverables**
+#### Deliverables

 1. **Visual Inventory**:
-A compilation of existing designs.
-[STACY'S DESCRIPTION]
+A compilation of existing components within your project, visually capturing commonly used items and their variations.
+This helps to see where we can prioritize effort, find patterns that could be condensed, expanded, improved, and documented.

 {{ embed.figure(
   data=[{
-    img: 'pages/interactive-prototypes.png',
+    img: 'pages/inventory.jpg',
-    alt: 'profile image on top of quote'
-  }],
-  caption='The profile image sits on top of the quote in narrow containers.'
+    alt: 'A collection of button screenshots from one project' }], caption='Taking inventory is a great way to see patterns emerge.'
 ) }}

 2. **User Stories**:
 A customized, itemized list of recommended next steps that could include: integrated design system setup, documentation, tooling recommendations, a component library, component development, component design, brand/graphic design, code organization, implementing Herman automated style guide, and team training sessions.

 3. **Estimate**:
 A set of “user stories” or tasks estimated individually, and prioritized into phases as needed — giving you control of the timeline and budget to build your design system.

 ### Build My Design System
 *Custom Estimate*

 Most Design System projects begin with the Goals & Audit package to gain a shared understanding of the technology constraints, existing designs, and team goals.
 Based on the results of the Goals & Audit phase, OddBird will create a proposal and estimate that could include a wide ranges of services.
 In the “Build” phase, we will start with agreed-upon priorities and meet with you regularly while we work together.

 {{ embed.figure(
   data=[{